SherG/perpetual-elm/exampleSite/content/services/equipment-leasing.md

   </tr>
 </table>

-### Operating Lease
+### Fair Market Value (FMV)

 This is the lower cost option.
+Through an operating lease, you make monthly payments on the equipment.

-At the end of the agreement you'll have the option to return the equipment, extend the lease, or lease new equipment.
+At the end of the term you have the option to buy the equipment at fair market value, return the equipment, finance it again, or lease new equipment.

+This is a good option for businesses that regularly upgrade to recent models.

+This is off-balance sheet financing.
+The monthly payments are 100% tax deductible.

 ## Fast Funding